 Sound frightening?
 It can be, yet residents from both Channel Port-aux-Basques and the nearby Codroy valley travel this section of the Trans Canada highway each day without mishap, and hundreds of visitors drive through Wreckhouse each year without even knowing of its existence.
 The south-easterly winds that cause the Wreckhouse effect grow strongest during the winter and spring months, so if you’re visiting in the summer, chances are you won’t get caught in a serious gale.
-When the winds do blow, driving a larger vehicle, like a motorhome or travel trailer, can be a little tricky; it’s more of an adventure that a true peril, but many people who don’t need the adrenaline prefer to stop over until the winds die down.
+When the winds do blow, navigating this stretch of highway becomes an adventure in turbulence.
+Those who don’t need the adrenaline might prefer to stop over until the winds die down.

 The Human Wind Gauge

 Like most everything else in Newfoundland, Wreckhouse has a rather interesting history attached to it.
 In the days when trains still ran here, the Wreckhouse miles were a stressful haul for the engineers.
-In 1939, tired of having the trains blown off the tracks (it wasn’t good for business), the rail company hired a local trapper to advise them of the wind conditions.
+In 1939, weary of having their trains blown off the tracks, the rail company hired a local trapper to advise them of the wind conditions.
 Lauchie MacDougall lived at Wreckhouse, and he claimed the uncanny ability to ‘smell’ the wind.
-Given a telephone and twenty dollars a month salary, Lauchie sent warning of approaching southeasters.
-Until his death in 1965, Lauchie delayed hundreds of trains and saved as many lives during his employ as a ‘human wind gauge’.
+Given a telephone and twenty dollars a month salary, Lauchie became a wind dowser, warning of approaching southeasters until his death in 1965.
+Lauchie delayed hundreds of trains and saved many lives during his employ as a ‘human wind gauge’.
 Today, high-tech instruments have taken the place of human perception when it comes to predicting a gale, keeping locals and travelers safe from the perils of Wreckhouse.

-To be sure, the wind isn’t the only awe-inspiring thing about the Wreckhouse area.
+The wind isn’t the only awe-inspiring thing about the Wreckhouse area.
 The scenery is striking in its austerity, and as breathtaking as the wind itself.
-Craggy mountains—the highest on the island at 1700 feet—rise from the valley floor like giant stone sentinels.
-From their base, the barrens stretch away to the vast Atlantic, giving the traveller a sense of timelessness, of being isolated and small, yet somehow limitless.
-The barrens themselves are dotted with tuckamore, trees severely twisted and stunted by the wind’s force.
-It’s a unique and haunting sight.
+Craggy mountains—the highest on the island at 1700 feet—rise sheer and dramatic from the valley floor.
+From their base, vast barrens dotted with tuckamore—trees stunted and grotesquely twisted by the wind’s force—stretch away to the greater vastness of the Atlantic Ocean.

 Hike It or Bike It